Highlights of the COVID-19 relief bill advancing in Congress - WTMJ

 Associated Press

-WASHINGTON (AP) — The House is expected to pass a $1.9 trillion pandemic relief package early Saturday that includes $1,400 checks for most Americans and billions of dollars for schools, state and local governments and businesses.
+WASHINGTON (AP) — The House passed a $1.9 trillion pandemic relief package early Saturday, 219-212, that includes $1,400 checks for most Americans and billions of dollars for schools, state and local governments and businesses.

 Republicans are overwhelmingly against the bill, raising concerns that the spending is vastly more than necessary and designed to advance policy priorities that go beyond helping Americans get through the pandemic.
 Democrats and President Joe Biden counter that a robust aid package is necessary to prevent a long and painful recovery from the pandemic.